We don’t have the exact Princeton decision-date details & dates yet, but we’ll update this article as soon as they are available.

-Princeton University, located in Princeton, NJ, is ranked by U.S. News World and Report as the best national university in the US.
+Princeton University, located in Princeton, NJ, is ranked by U.S. News World and Report as the best national university.
 The school receives tens of thousands of first-year applications each cycle.
 If you've applied to Princeton, you're probably wondering, "When do Princeton decisions come out?"

 Read on to learn more about when Princeton decisions come out, the pros and cons of each application timeline, and more.
 If you haven’t applied yet, take a look at our Princeton guide for tips on how to wow the admissions committee.